Wenmingxing/Heron-Boat/README.md

 us the PID controller for the navigation performance.

 For more details about all the subdirectories.

-1)LMS1xx: the lidar scanner for obstacle detection and avoidance
+1)LMS1xx: the lidar scanner for obstacle detection and avoidance.

-2)heron: the MEM boat model building through the ROS description
+2)heron: the MEM boat model building through the ROS description.

 3)heron_controller: PID controller for the different topics.We can use kingfisher_control to replace it.